Paralegal Studies - Associate in Applied Science (AAS) (5706)

 - Write and speak effectively

-- Develop critical thinking and communication skills through the appreciate accomplishments in the arts and sciences
+- Develop critical thinking and communication skills through the appreciation of accomplishments in the arts and sciences

 This program is approved by the American Bar Association (ABA).